 Frame construction: Precision machined die cast aluminum crossmember with 2 bolt-on die-cast aluminum side plates.
-Reel construction: Reels are 53.3 cm (21 inches) in length and 12.7 cm (5 inch) in diameter.
-High strength, low alloy steel blades are thru hardened and impact resistant.
-Reels are available in 8, 11 and 14 blade configurations.
+Reel construction: 12.7 cm (5 inches) diameter, 11 or 14 carbon steel blades welded to 5 stamped steel spiders.
+High strength low alloy steel blades are through hardened.
 Height-of-cut: Cutting height is adjusted on the front roller by two vertical screws.
-Standard bench height-of-cut range is 1.6 to 16 mm (0.062 to 0.625 inch) depending on type of bedknife installed.
-An optional high height-of-cut kit is available to obtain a cut range of 11.1 to 30 mm (0.438 to 1.2 inch).
+Standard bench height of cut range is 1.6 to 12.7 mm (0.062 to 0.500 inch) depending on type of bedknife installed.
 Effective HOC may vary depending on turf conditions, type of bedknife, rollers, attachments installed and rear drum position.
-Bedknife and bedbar: Replaceable single edged Edgemax [TM] bedknife (solid tool steel construction) is standard.
+Bedknife and bedbar: Replaceable single edged Edgemax TM bedknife (solid tool steel construction) is standard.
 Bedknife is fastened to the bedbar with thirteen bedknife screws.
 A variety of optional bedknives are available.
 Bedknife adjustment Dual adjustment (one on each side of the bedbar) with 0.018 mm (0.0007 inch) bedknife movement for each detent.
-Rollers: The front roller is a 6.3 cm (2.5 inches) diameter roller that is available in full, wide spaced Wiehle and narrow spaced Wiehle configurations.
-Grass shield: Adjustable shield to improve grass discharge from reel in varying moisture conditions.
-Counterbalance weight: A cast iron weight mounted at the left side of the cutting unit.
+Rollers: The rear roller is a 5.1 cm (2 inches) diameter aluminum full roller.
+The front roller is a 6.3 cm (2.5 inches) diameter roller that is chosen from a variety of configurations.
+Grass shield: Non-adjustable shield with adjustable cut-off bar to improve grass discharge from reel in wet conditions.
+Counterbalance weight: A cast iron weight mounted at right side of the cutting unit balances the cutting unit.